Pet Tips

 Here are wallet-friendly tricks to absorb and neutralize odors around the litter box:

 • Baking Soda: Sprinkle a thin layer at the bottom of the tray before adding litter, or mix a little into the litter itself.
 Baking soda neutralizes acidic smells like ammonia.
+Baking soda can help as a short-term odor absorber, but it does not solve the underlying issue if the box itself is hard to clean or already holding odor in worn surfaces.

 • Charcoal Pouches: Place activated charcoal sachets around the litter area to passively absorb smells.